-Included in notes receivable and other as at May 7, 2022 is \$ nil (2021 - \$15.0) related to property sales.
+Included in notes receivable and other as at May 6, 2023 is \$29.8 (2022 - \$ nil) related to property sales due from a third party.

 6. Assets held for sale

 Assets held for sale relates to land, buildings and equipment expected to be sold in the next 12 months.
 These assets were previously used in the Company's retail and retail support operations.